m3data/collective-futurecrafting/_posts/2025-01-19-introducing-collective-futurecrafting.md

 [^5]: Futurecrafting Friggsday refers to Friday, named after Frigg, or Freya, the Norse goddess of foresight - a dedicated day for contemplating and crafting futures.
 I have ritualised this day for the past year and similar to Fridays for Future, it is a day to contemplate and craft the futures we want to see.

-This ritual isn't mere metaphor—it's what one of my Shamanic teachers <a href="https://www.martispiegelman.org/" target="_blank">Marti Spiegelman</a> calls a technology of consciousness, an ancient tool for attuning to and participating in the evolution of awareness itself.
+This ritual isn't mere metaphor—it's what one of my Shamanic teachers <a href="https://www.martispiegelman.org/" target="_blank">Marti Spiegelman</a> calls a technology of consciousness, ancient tools for attuning to and participating in the evolution of awareness itself.
 These technologies, as old as human culture yet eternally renewed, are the original interfaces through which we've learned to navigate the subtle architectures of reality.

 As Marti teaches, consciousness is always evolving toward higher expressions of abundant life.

 Our role, as both vessels and stewards of this evolution, is to become competent practitioners of its organising principles.
 Through these embodied practices, we're not just observing the emergence of new possibilities—we're actively participating in their birth.

-These somatic technologies of consciousness form the foundation of Collective Futurecrafting, complementing circles and often preceding our use of digital tools.
-They are the deep scaffolding through which we sense, integrate, midwife the patterns wanting to be (re)born and hospice those that no longer serve.
+These technologies of consciousness form the foundation of Collective Futurecrafting, complementing the context of circles and often preceding our use of digital tools.
+They are the deep scaffolding through which we sense, integrate, and midwife the patterns wanting to be (re)born while hospicing those that no longer serve.

 ## Symbiotic intelligence and serious play